heyknowit/git-operation/README.md

 # git-operation
-this is a bad day, my friend is tom,hello
+this is a bad day, my friend is tom,hello nice to meet you